biol7210-genomes/assemblers/EPGA2.md

 ##Overview

 EPGA2 is an updated version from EPGA that does not require vast amounts of memory to handle large genome sequences as most assemblers do.
 It is able to be memory efficienct and still display improved and higher coverage for contigs and scaffolds.
 As a first step, read errors are removed to help refine the precision of De Bruijn Graph and provide less work when assembling the contigs.
+Secondly, unlike EPGA which uses a hash table to store K-mers and its counts, EPGA2 has the user define the k-mer size(<32) and keeps k-mers that have a frequency greater than one.
+Lastly, to perfect EPGA2 it parallels the contigs so that if a portion of a contig has overlapping regions those sections will merge together.

 ##Algorithm Steps

-	1. Error Correction of Reads Using BLESS
+	1. Error Correction of Read Endings Using BLoom-filter-based Error correction Solution for high-throughput Sequencing reads (BLESS)

-	2. Uses DSK to Count K-mers and Partition Reads
+	2. Uses Disk Streaming of K-mers (DSK) to Count K-mers and Partition Reads from the corrected sequences given from BLESS

-	3. BCALM to Construct De Bruijn Graph
+	3. Uses BCALM to Construct De Bruijn Graph
+		-Stores k-mers in memory as clusters

-	4. Contig Assembly: starts with long nodes to find the nodes before and after it
+	4. Contig Assembly: starts with long nodes from the De Bruijn Graph to find the nodes before and after it

-	5. Parallels Contigs Merging
+	5. Parallel Contigs Merging

 	6. Scaffolding: order is determined by paired end reads